 Beechtree Center for Rehabilitation and Nursing is located in Ithaca, New York.
 This city has 66,641 people.
-We gave this nursing home an overall grade of C. A grade of this caliber typically suggests some concerning datapoints.
+We gave this nursing home an overall grade of D. A grade of this caliber typically suggests some concerning datapoints.
 If you are not happy with this facility's pedestrian overall grade, you may find your options to be limited in Ithaca.
 The city has just three other nursing homes.
-Despite all this, one of the few highlights of this nursing home's report card, feel free to continue reading to learn more about its category grades.
+Despite all this, one of the few highlights of this facility's report card, feel free to continue reading to learn more about its category grades.
 Inspection reports are discussed in the next section.

 Beechtree Center for Rehabilitation and Nursing

 - Memory Care